 In the spring of 1864, Robert Sr. became ill and died of pneumonia six months later on a Monday.
 His remains lie beneath a weathered headstone standing on the grounds of St. Mary’s Church of Ireland in Comber, Co.
 Down.
 The inscription etched into the pitted face of the stone’s surface reads simply: “Erected by Robert and Hugh M(eg)raw of Magherascouse, A.D.
 1848.”
 It is believed that Hugh is a brother of Robert.

 Two days prior to his death, on 17th September 1864, Robert Megraw Sr. penned his final testament in Belfast.
 Ensuring the legacy of his hard work and devotion, he named his son Robert Jr. and nephew John Bowman as executors of his estate.
-The indomitable spirit that guided his life now flowed through the veins of his descendants, forever entwined with the history of Co.
+He also bestowed upon his son the residue of his property, encompassing houses, lands, crops, and chattels.
+The indomitable spirit that guided his life now flows through the veins of his descendants, forever entwined with the history of Co.
 Down.

 Funeral and Masonic Traditions